microsoft/kiota-samples/sample-api/clients/dotnet/README.md

 Before running the sample client, make sure that you have the sample API project running on your local machine.

+> **NOTE:** You'll need to generate a GitHub personal access token with the `read:packages` permission, then add your GitHub username and PAT to [nuget.config](nuget.config).
+Microsoft employees must also enable SSO for the Microsoft organization on the PAT.
+This is a temporary requirement until the Kiota team publishes the Kiota libraries to nuget.org.

 Start the sample with the `dotnet run` command in the ./src directory.
 Alternatively, you can open this project folder with [Visual Studio Code](https://code.visualstudio.com/Download) or open **ToDoClient.csproj** with [Visual Studio](https://visualstudio.microsoft.com/downloads/) and debug the code by pressing **F5**.

 The application prompts for authenticate in a browser.